Why should I get coaching in the first place?

 Lawyers Coaching Lawyers to Succeed

-- Transition from student to attorney
+- I’m worried about transitioning from law student to lawyer.

 Lawyers Coaching Lawyers to Succeed